Miso Noodle Soup

-I’ve experimented making the broth with both shiitakes and porcini and I must say the two don’t even compare.
+- The Mushrooms – I’ve experimented making the broth with both dried shiitakes and porcini and I must say the two don’t even compare.
 If you want rich, earthy, flavorful mushroomy stock then porcini are the way to go.
 So lovely you can even stretch it out with water If you wanted to and don’t sacrifice the end result.

-- Just add your favorite thinly sliced vegetables, cubed tofu, edamame, bok choy instead of spinach, nori or sprouts and go for udon or ramen noodles instead of the soba.
+- Add ins – your favorite thinly sliced vegetables, cubed tofu, edamame, blanched bok choy instead of spinach, nori or bean sprouts and go for udon or ramen noodles instead of the soba.

-- For an extra umami flavor make sure to add a strip of kombu when making the soup broth.
+- Flavor boost – For an extra umami flavor make sure to add a strip of kombu when making the broth.
 The flavor is amazing!

 Is miso soup healthy ?

-So sprinkle some scallions over the top and enjoy a big bowl of this miso noodle soup anytime you want!
+So sprinkle some scallions over the top and enjoy a big bowl of this nutritious soup anytime you want!

 P.S.
 As always If you make this recipe remember to snap a photo and tag me with #VeggieSociety on Instagram, it always makes my day!